 - Portfolios and Programs Management: this course provides you with and understanding of how to balance business as usual whilst innovating in rapidly changing markets.

-- Enterprise Transformation: using case studies to demonstrate how enterprise transformation principals serve as a holistic analysis framework integrating many enterprise managerial concepts, to help assist in transforming business to stay ahead of industry trends.
+- Enterprise Transformation and Innovation: using case studies to demonstrate how enterprise transformation principals serve as a holistic analysis framework integrating many enterprise managerial concepts, to help assist in transforming business to stay ahead of industry trends.

 - Business Research Methods: you will identify a business problem and we teach you the necessary skills and knowledge to enable you to determine the information necessary to address the problem to develop an actionable research proposal.

-- Project Management Controls: this course builds on Applied Project Management I and will enable you to understand and use project management control techniques and tools needed to ensure the success of projects.
+- Project Controls Methods: this course builds on Project Management Fundamentals and will enable you to understand and use project management control techniques and tools needed to ensure the success of projects.

-- Complex Project Management I: this course will help you understand the elements of where complexity originates enabling you to set strategies that manage each of these elements.
+- Complex Project Management : this course will help you understand the elements of where complexity originates enabling you to set strategies that manage each of these elements.